USEPA/e-manifest/docs/src/Services/Manifest/other.md

 ## Site Manifest Tracking Numbers Service

-Returns the list of Manifest Tracking Numbers for all Manifests stored in the system for the provided Site Id.
+Returns the list of Manifest Tracking Numbers for all Manifests stored in the system for the provided site ID.
 The service won’t return Manifests which are in Draft status.

 ### Parameters

 - [Security Token](../authentication.md#security-tokens)
-- Site Id to pull manifest tracking numbers for
+- Site ID to pull manifest tracking numbers for

 ### Example

-The following example will return the list of all Manifest Tracking Numbers for the site with Site Id `VATESTGEN001`
+The following example will return the list of all Manifest Tracking Numbers for the site with site ID `VATESTGEN001`

 ```http
 GET /rcrainfo/rest/api/v1/emanifest/manifest-tracking-numbers/VATESTGEN001 HTTP/1.1